 Equipment

-• Deep fryer OR a large/deep pot with thermometer (Note 1)
+• Deep fryer or a large/deep pot with thermometer, see note 1

 Ingredients

-• 1 cup warmed milk (we use whole)
+• 1 cup warmed milk I use whole milk

-• 1 tablespoon vegetable oil + more for frying
+• 1 tablespoon vegetable oil plus more for frying

 Instructions

-• FRY: Gently drop only one piece of dough at a time in fully heated oil.
-Fry about 30 seconds up to 1 minute per side (if not using cast iron pot, it will be longer -- fry pieces to a deep golden brown color) flipping the dough with 2 forks (or tongs) halfway in between.
-Use a large slotted spoon (or tongs) to remove dough onto a paper towel lined plate.
+• Gently drop only one piece of dough at a time in fully heated oil.
+Fry about 30 seconds up to 1 minute per side (if not using cast-iron pot, it will be longer).
+Fry pieces to a deep golden-brown color, flipping the dough with 2 forks (or tongs) halfway through.
+Use a large slotted spoon (or tongs) to remove dough onto a paper-towel-lined plate.
 Repeat to fry remaining dough.

-• FINISH: Right out of the fryer enjoy the scones!
-Either dredge all sides in a blend of 1/2 cup white sugar with 2 tablespoons cinnamon sugar or top with butter, honey butter, honey, jam, syrup, berries powdered sugar, etc. Best enjoyed hot!
+• Enjoy the scones right out of the fryer!
+Either dredge all sides in a blend of 1/2 cup white sugar with 2 tablespoons cinnamon sugar or top with butter, honey butter, honey, jam, syrup, berries powdered sugar, etc.

 Video